A Theory of the Risk for Optimization with Relaxation and its Application to Support Vector Machines: Application to Support Vector Methods

 One further point that needs be clearly highlighted is that in SVM constraints violation does not correspond to misclassification.
 This marks a difference with SVR and SVDD where indeed constraints violation meant misprediction and was the final quantity that we wanted to keep under control.
 To understand this point, refer to the classifier generated by SVM:

 Hence, we make an error if $(\mathbf{u},y)$ is such that

 corresponding to having disagreement between the classifier and the actual sign of $y$.
-This condition is more restrictive than constraints violation, and in fact it implies that
+This condition is more restrictive than constraints violation, and in fact \eqref{error-SVM} implies (and is not implied by)

-Importantly, implication is strict and misclassification occurs more rarely than constraints violation.
+Hence, misclassification occurs more rarely than constraints violation.
 As a consequence, Theorem \ref{theorem-violation-SVM} can be used to only upper bound the probability of misclassification, a result that is stated in the next theorem. \\

 \begin{theorem}[Misclassification of SVM] Define $\overline{\eps}(\cdot)$ as in Theorem \ref{th:concentration-VS-relaxation}.
 We have

 where $s^\ast$ is so defined: when $w^\ast \neq 0$, $s^\ast$ is the number of $(\mathbf{u}_i,y_i)$'s for which $1 - y_i (\langle w^\ast,\mathbf{u}_i \rangle - b^\ast) \geq 0$ and, when $w^\ast = 0$, $s^\ast$ is the number of data points whose label belongs to the class with fewer elements. \qedstar \\ \end{theorem}